Aging Services Management

-However the impact this demographic shift doesn’t stop at these select aging centric professions.
-From healthcare to construction, insurance, banking, marketing, medicine, technology, cosmetics, clothing, and food, into every business outlet, the effects of an aging population will be felt.
+However, the impact of this demographic shift doesn’t stop at these select aging-centric professions.
+From health care to construction, insurance, banking, marketing, medicine, technology, cosmetics, clothing and food, into every business outlet, the effects of an aging population will be felt.
 In addition, the market for anti-aging products will continue growing as the desire to stay young or live longer becomes paramount.
-The aging population will also affect the world’s workforce, with people working longer and waiting to retire, as they remain productive and efficient.
+The aging population will also affect the world’s workforce, with people working longer and waiting to retire as they remain productive and efficient.

 USC Master of Aging Services Management

 - Full program length: 18 months

 - Number of courses: 8

 - Start dates per year: 3 – Fall, Spring, Summer

 - Individual course length: 15 weeks